dmedri/roaster/README.md

 ### Available options

-As you already seen above in the example session or you'll see in the app menu, there're tree kind of deployments:
+As you already seen above in the example session above, or you'll see in the app menu, there're tree kind of deployments:

 * standard (`--build-standard`);